Anti-Haitian sentiment in the Dominican Republic: Under Trujillo: 1930s and 1940s

 Anti-Haitian sentiment was strongly institutionalized during the regime of Rafael Leónidas Trujillo.
 Border disputes under Trujillo culminated in the order of a military intervention and to massacre Haitians accused of practicing vodou or witchery, practices that were against the popular Roman Catholic beliefs in the Dominican Republic at the time.
 Thousands killed is the minimum scholarly consensus, and some academic sources push the estimate as high as 40,000 for the October 1937 event subsequently named the Parsley Massacre.

-The genocide sought to be justified on the pretext of fearing infiltration, but was actually also a retaliation, commented on both in national currencies, as well as having been informed by the Military Intelligence Service (the dreaded SIM), the government Haitian cooperating with a plan that sought to overthrow Dominican exiles.
+The genocide sought to be justified on the pretext of fearing infiltration, but was also a retaliation, commented on both in national currencies, as well as having been informed by the Military Intelligence Service, the dreaded SIM, the government Haitian cooperating with a plan that sought to overthrow Dominican exiles.
 The Army killed about 10,000 to 15,000 Haitians over six days, from the night of 2 October 1937, to 8 October 1937.

 To avoid leaving evidence of the Army's involvement, the soldiers used machetes instead of bullets.
 The soldiers of Trujillo interrogated anyone with dark skin, using the shibboleth "parsley" to differentiate Afro-Haitians from Afro-Dominicans when necessary, the "r" of parsley was difficult pronunciation for Haitians.
 During later diplomacy, Trujillo agreed to pay hundreds of thousands in reparations, but somewhat less was actually delivered.

 Due to corrupt Haitian bureaucrats, exceedingly little reached the families.
 Dominican intellectuals Manuel Arturo Peña Batlle, Joaquín Balaguer, Manuel de Jesús Troncoso de la Concha, among others, led the campaign.

 The 1937 massacre legitimized subsequent state acts of violence against the Haitian-origin population in the Dominican Republic.
 Each successive government since has forcibly removed thousands of Haitians and Haitian-Dominicans in routine round-ups and expulsions by the military.